nightwatchjs/mobile-helper-tool/docs/create-additional-avds.md

 ## Introduction

-This guide will demonstrate how to manage Android Virtual Devices (AVDs) using the avdmanager tool, which is a part of the Android SDK.
-This includes creating, deleting, and listing AVDs.
+This guide will demonstrate how to create Android Virtual Devices (AVDs) using the `avdmanager` tool, which is a part of the Android SDK command line tools.

 ## Prerequisites